-I believe everyone has a powerful story, and I also believe in everyone's inner resiliency and self empowerment.
+I believe everyone has a powerful story, and I also believe in everyone's inner resiliency and self-empowerment.
 I know what often brings people to therapy are the challenges and bumps in the road, life transitions, disconnection, heartbreak, trauma, and more.
-I believe that everyone who has experienced those ups and downs are incredibly resilient, and I like to see myself as a guide to support in getting to a place of inner acceptance and harmony.
+I believe that everyone who has experienced those ups and downs is incredibly resilient, and I like to see myself as a guide to support in getting to a place of inner acceptance and harmony.
 I don't believe those painful moments mean that you're "broken" or need to be "fixed" in any way.
 I truly see therapy as an opportunity to slow down, understand the experiences better, make meaning, and learn how to cope more effectively.

-My process in working with clients is collaborative, and flexible.
+My process of working with clients is collaborative and flexible.
 I want everyone who enters my office to know that your emotions aren't too much for me, your anger isn't scary to me, your pain is something I am willing to honor and sit with, and your traumatic experiences won't disturb me.
 I will help you hold all of this so we can work together to help you get some relief and create the life you want.

 EMDR & Trauma Therapy

 For some individuals, there have been certain life events that feel unspeakable.
 My approach to supporting clients through past and present trauma is to create a safe space to feel like it's okay to share all aspects of the experience.
 My approach to working with trauma incorporates past memories, physical and body sensations, as well as our internal dialogue and the beliefs we held inside about ourselves related to the traumatic experiences.
-Trauma isn't only physical abuse, sexual assault, combat war, it's also experiences with neglect and abandonment.
+Trauma isn't only physical abuse, sexual assault, and combat war, it's also experienced with neglect and abandonment.
 Trauma is being gaslighted in partnership.
 Trauma is really any experience that has caused significant distress in one's life.

 Research shows that EMDR is a non-invasive approach to working with trauma, and the healing effects can come much more rapidly than through regular talk therapy.
 EMDR utilizes bilateral stimulation, through rapid eye movements, similar to eye movements occurring in REM sleep, tapping, or bilateral sounds to bring forth unconscious or blocked memories to be reprocessed.
 EMDR is shown effective in working with histories of sexual assault, rape, physical abuse, car accidents, natural disasters, combat trauma, and addiction.
 EMDR can also help in getting negative beliefs or stories held about oneself unstuck from the emotional memory network of your brain.